level-level/ll-voordemensen/README.md

 ## Installation
 To download and install this plugin in your WordPress website, follow the steps below.

-1. Go to the [releases tab](https://github.com/level-level/ll-voordemensen/releases) and find the latest release
+1. Go to the [releases tab](https://github.com/level-level/ll-voordemensen/releases) and find the latest release.
 2. Download the zip named `ll-voordemensen-x.x.x.zip` (where x.x.x is the version number).
 3. Rename the downloaded zip to `ll-voordemensen.zip`.
 4. Extract the zip file.
 Make sure it puts the contents in a directory called `ll-voordemensen`.